Have a concern? We’re here to help

 Step 1: Talk to your broker

-If your broker cannot resolve your concern, they will contact a Gore Mutual representative on your behalf.
+If your broker cannot resolve your concern, they will contact a Gore representative on your behalf.

 We can assist customers directly with: